How to Upgrade to Moodle 5.x: Step-by-Step Guide + New /Public/ Folder Structure Explained

 • Using Git or version control.

-• Monitoring Moodle Releases.
+• Monitoring Moodle release updates.

 Bonus Tip: Modernize Your Site While You Upgrade